Main Street (Queens): Bus service

+Several other buses intersect with the street at other major streets along the route.

 Bus lanes

 The Main Street corridor, along with the parallel Kissena/Parsons Boulevard corridor and the 164th Street corridor, was studied by the NYC Department of Transportation in 2015 for the implementation of Select Bus Service (SBS) between Flushing and Jamaica.
 This would convert the Q44 route into a bus rapid transit line.
 As part of the proposal, a bus only lane was proposed for installation on Main Street between Reeves Avenue and Northern Boulevard, as well as on parts of Hillside Avenue and Sutphin Boulevard.
 After backlash from local businesses, the bus lanes in the Queensboro Hill section of Flushing and in Kew Gardens Hills were dropped from the SBS proposal.
 However, the Q44 route was approved for SBS conversion in June 2015, and was implemented on November 29, 2015.

 In October 2016, the New York City Department of Transportation announced that southbound traffic on Main Street between 37th Avenue and 40th Road would be converted to a busway restricted to buses and local delivery vehicles.
 This would allow bus speeds to be maintained during the construction of widened sidewalks.
 The busway was implemented in 2017, resulted in a 23 percent increase in bus speeds.
 The southbound traffic restriction was made permanent in 2018.

 In June 2020, mayor Bill de Blasio announced that the city would test out a northbound busway on Main Street in Downtown Flushing.
 Almost all Main Street business owners expressed opposition to the busway in a survey, leading a New York Supreme Court judge to place an injunction in November 2020.
 In January 2021, the busway was introduced on the northbound lanes of Main Street and Kissena Boulevard between Sanford Avenue and Northern Boulevard.